 We aim to address all complaints and concerns in accordance with the principles of natural justice and we work hard to make sure you feel safe and supported in raising a complaint or concern.

 Our process is designed to make sure you are not academically disadvantaged as a result of making a complaint, while also protecting our staff from frivolous or malicious complaints.

 We are committed to resolving concerns quickly, efficiently and at the appropriate level, as far as possible.
-If you have any worries or concerns that you believe may impact on your studies or any concerns about our service to you, please contact us as soon as possible and we will work to find a resolution.
+If you have any worries or concerns that you believe may impact on your studies or any other concerns about our service to you, please contact us as soon as possible and we will work to find a resolution.
 If you are unhappy with how your issue is dealt with, you can take it further by raising a formal complaint.

 We define this as a signed, written statement or email about a matter that requires formal consideration and resolution, and which is submitted to the Academic Registrar.
 The complaint must contain sufficient detail to enable investigation.